-It is essential that this be performed without a lot of manual data entry, which takes time and can cause mistakes.
+It is essential that this labeling be performed without a lot of manual data entry, which takes time and can cause mistakes.

 Alternately users can pre-print a set of labels, ready to attach to a set of items or containers.
 The information about these items, such as part numbers and lot numbers, is entered when the set of labels is requested, so that this information can be printed on the label in human readable format.
 These labels do not become active until the tracking barcode on them is scanned to record the items or containers into inventory.
 At this time the previously entered data is picked up from the database for each label and transferred to the item or container record in inventory.

-BellHawk's TAG module works in conjunction with BarTender Automation from Seagull Scientific, which provides printer drivers for a wide-range of barcode printers and RFID labelers.
+BellHawk's BLPA works in conjunction with BarTender Automation from Seagull Scientific, which provides printer drivers for a wide-range of barcode printers and RFID labelers.
 BellHawk also uses BarTender's label layout capabilities to allow its users to create labels in a wide variety of formats for a wide variety of media.

-TAG then retrieves the needed data to be shown on the label from the BellHawk database, including user defined parameter data, and automatically prints the data on the appropriate printer, again selected by a set of rules, that depend on the device being used for data entry and the label format.
+The BLPA IIOT device remotely monitors this label print queue and automatically prints the data on the appropriate printer, again selected by a set of rules, which depend on the device being used for data entry and the label format.
 This enables, for example, label printing to take place on a belt printer used by a mobile worker or on a nearby desktop printer, which is loaded with the appropriate media.